 The narrative is also somewhat divided.
 Overall, the plot is an acutely self-aware cliche, complete with hammy dialogue, and an overblown story that manages to be ridiculously far-fetched and generic at the same time.
 However, The game is broadly split into two parts.
 The first takes place largely in a small sandbox as you hunt the first (and most interesting) villain, and represents a very enjoyable eight or so hours that even encourages you to explore and do some side missions.

 The second part of the game accelerates the story as you find out more about STEM, but seems hurried rather than fast-paced.
 A new villain crops up with no real grounding, and you are increasingly involved in very linear missions that culminate in generic boss fights.
 New and old characters are thrust into the narrative suddenly and without much explanation, and, whilst the story remains engaging enough, raising the stakes actually makes it much less intriguing.

 In some ways, these deficits are probably intentional parts of what the game is aiming for: a nostalgic horror experience that harks back to the genre at its height.
 In the modern day, some of the things The Evil Within 2 tries to achieve fall flat.

 The Evil Within 2 is very much a game of two parts in both narrative structure and achievement.
-It begins with such promise but ultimately fails to meet the high standards it initially sets for itself with it superlative world design and experimentations with ludonarrative horror as it devolves into a rather generic experience that lacks the finesse or strength of writing of The Last of Us and the charm and silliness of early Resident Evils.
+It begins with such promise, but ultimately fails to meet the high standards it initially sets for itself with it superlative world design and inventive horror as it devolves into a rather generic horror experience that lacks the finesse or strength of writing of The Last of Us and the charm and silliness of early Resident Evils.